Ambersresearch/bio/index.md

 # Amber
 Neuroscientist
-## Piaget
+## Updating
-Sudied the stages of cognitive development.
+Trying to figure out the brain